-The UK has signed the Paris climate change agreement (UNCC 2016) which has implications for the UK economy and infrastructure.
+The UK has signed the Paris climate change agreement (UNCC 2016) to which has implications for the UK economy and infrastructure.
 The headline figures generated by the UK government (BEIS 2020) are that the UK should achieve net 68% reduction in emission on 1990 levels by 2030 and net zero by 2050.
 This is set in the context of the IPCC report (IPCC 2021).
-The mitigation report's summary for policy makers (IPCC 2022) states that limiting global warming to $1.5^{\circ}$ C can be achieved with a 50% chance if emissions are limited to 500 giga-tonnes of CO2.
-At present global emissions for 1990 to 2019 years were $1000\pm90$ giga-tonnes.
+The mitigation report's summary for policy makers (IPCC 2022) states that limiting global warming to 1.5°C can be achieved with a 50% chance if emissions are limited to 500 giga-tonnes of CO2.
+At present global emissions for 1990 to 2019 years were 1000±90 giga-tonnes.

-Reaching the $CO_2$ targets means reducing the energy used in UK heating is difficult despite supported improvements in the UK housing stock such as the Green Homes Grant (BEIS 2021).
-The degree of accuracy of estimation with which home owners can benefit is limited, exemplified by Gillich et al. (2019), in which the identified uncertainty in predicting energy use of the building stock is a major concern.
+Reaching the CO_2 targets means reducing the energy used in UK heating is highly challenging difficult despite supported improvements in the UK housing stock such as the Green Homes Grant (BEIS 2021).
+An example is the discussion The degree of accuracy of estimation with which home owners can benefit is limited, exemplified by discussed in the paper by the Gillich et al. (2019), in which the identified uncertainty in modelling predicting energy use of the building stock is a major concern.
 The ways in which uncertainty prediction can be carried out in general is also a concern.
 The ability to quantify the benefits/consequences of policy decisions for building stock and associate uncertainty is important for decision makers to carry out evidence based policy making.
 It can inform the field of policy such as climate modelling IPCC (2021), or evaluations at much smaller scale such as Gillich et al. (2019) modelling heating of housing stock.

-Investigating the atmosphere over and in cities is key to understanding these challenges Taha (1997); particularly the atmosphere's complex interactions with the urban environment.
-An example is the impact of greening an urban area during a heatwave, this increase in mean ambient temperature has an impact on the energy consumption of cooling systems Taleghani et al. (2019).
-Some examples of climate change impact on building energy use are decreased heating costs de Rubeis et al. (2020), however this will not necessarily decrease winter mortality (Staddon et al. 2014).
+Investigating the atmosphere over and in cities is key to understanding these challenges Taha (1997)-; particularly the atmosphere's complex interactions with the urban environment.
+An example is the impact of greening an urban area during a heatwave, this increase in mean ambient temperature has an impact on the energy consumption of cooling systems Examples include the impact of urban greening such as evaluated by Taleghani et al. (2019). which examined the Some examples of climate change impact on building energy use are decreased heating costs de Rubeis et al. (2020), however this will not necessarily decrease winter mortality (Staddon et al. 2014).